top of page

 Charles E. Rollins

-Charles E. Rollins, assistant professor of economics at Stanford University, has conducted extensive field research in Chile, Bolivia, and Venezuela, and has written numerous articles on economic development for professional journals.
+Charles E. Rollins, an assistant professor of economics at Stanford University, has conducted extensive field research in Chile, Bolivia, and Venezuela and has written numerous articles on economic development for professional journals.

 Anthony Romero